NEW TO CERT...TWO ADMISSION DATES TO START THE PROGRAM: FALL 2020 and SPRING 2021

 Frequently Asked Questions (FAQs)

 Click on the questions below to display the answers to our FAQs.
 If you have a question that is not listed below, please contact the CERT office via phone (804) 828-9501 or email email@example.com.

 The graduating class of 2015 consisted of 63 students.
 Of those who reported their current status, 80% have been accepted to medical or dental school, and 87% remain involved in healthcare/biomedical science.

 The graduating class of 2014 consisted of 60 students.
 Of those who reported their current status, 81% have been accepted to medical or dental school, and 98% remain involved in healthcare/biomedical science.

 The graduating class of 2013 consisted of 62 students.
 Of those who reported their current status, 85% have been accepted to medical or dental school, and 100% remain involved in healthcare/biomedical science.

-Yes, the Program Coordinators and Administrators will organize a time for all pre-medical and pre-dental students to hear the respective Deans of Admissions speak.
+Yes, the Program Administrator and Coordinators will organize a time for all pre-medical and pre-dental students to hear the respective Deans of Admissions speak.
 Additionally, all pre-dental students will have a time where they meet with staff/faculty in the Dental Admissions Office one-on-one for application counseling.
 Due to the close relationship between the CERT program and VCU School of Medicine/Dentistry, our students have the opportunity to contact each Dean of Admission to schedule a time to meet and discuss their application.